-The Adult-Gerontology Acute Care Nurse Practitioner (A-G ACNP) track prepares graduates to provide independent and collaborative management of young, middle-aged and older adults from diverse populations who are suffering from acute, critical or chronic illnesses.
-The program emphasizes stabilization and management of this population in a variety of settings.
+The Adult-Gerontology Acute Care Nurse Practitioner (A-G ACNP) track prepares graduates to provide independent and collaborative management of young, middle-aged, and older adults from diverse populations suffering from acute, critical, or chronic illnesses.
+The program emphasizes the stabilization and management of this population in various settings.
 Practice sites are variable but focused in high-acuity inpatient settings.

-A variety of clinical sites are available but must be within the state of Florida.
+Various clinical sites are available but must be within the state of Florida.
 Travel may be required periodically for structured clinical learning experiences.
-Individualized clinical learning experiences are arranged in appropriate health care settings.
+Individualized clinical learning experiences are arranged in appropriate healthcare settings.
 A-G ACNP graduates are eligible for national certification through the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN).

 - For the Adult Gerontology Acute Care NP track, at least one year of critical care experience (ICU/Emergency Department) is preferred.

 - Full-Time Adult-Gerontology Acute Care Track Sample Curriculum Plan